Tutorial 1: Design Mode — From Idea to Production

 Once development starts, the Development Dashboard shows everything in real time.

-- Summary tiles — total tasks: completed / running / failed / todo
+- Summary tiles — total tasks: completed / running / failed / to do, with an overall progress bar

-- Elapsed time — total and average per task
+- Elapsed time — total elapsed and average per completed task; appears once the first task starts running

-- Milestone tree — expand any milestone to see individual task statuses and timers
+- Milestone tree — expand any milestone to see individual task statuses and per-task elapsed timers

-- The dashboard auto-refreshes every 15 seconds while jobs are active
+- The dashboard auto-refreshes every 15 seconds while jobs are active, updating only the task data without reloading the page

 If a task fails, it’s shown with a ✗ status.
-You can investigate the error in the task detail and click Resume Development to retry.
+Click Resume Development to retry pending and failed tasks.

 What’s next?